SDawson777/jars-cms/docs/STUDIO.md

 - `recallAudit` — audit documents written when product recalls are toggled.

 Editors: when creating rules or theme configs prefer the Studio for schema-driven editing; the Admin SPA is provided for operational flows (theme editing, quick uploads, and simulation) and writes deterministic ids for theme configs.

+### Upgrading the schema

+Sanity v3 expects schema definitions to be part of a module tree that exports an array.
+If you add a new schema, drop the file inside `apps/studio/schemaTypes/__cms` or `__admin` and add it to `apps/studio/schemaTypes/index.ts`; the Studio config automatically consumes that list via `schema: {types: schemaTypes}`.

 ## Running Studio locally